In just a few weeks you will start to see a real difference, both inside and out. Here’s what you can look forward to:

 Rather than racing off at the speed of light, take the time to start off gently in order to allow your body to adjust to the impact of running.
 Start out with some walk-run sessions, gradually increasing your periods of running.
 Before you know it you will be able to maintain a steady pace comfortably.
 And just wait for those endorphins to hit: it’s the famous runner’s high – you’ll be hooked!

-- It’s great for your self esteem
+It’s great for self-esteem

 Once you’ve started running and begun to notice changes in your body, your confidence levels will soar.
 Once you’ve nailed running, you can do anything!

 Why not sign up for a 5K or a 10K race near you?
 Head over to our Events Hub to find great running races in your area.
 It’s much easier to motivate yourself to train when you’ve got a goal to work towards.
 Good luck!